Classical Numerical Methods in Scientific Computing

 Fred Vermolen (1969) graduated in 1993 from Delft University of Technology, Delft, Netherlands and defended his PhD thesis on numerical methods for moving boundary problems in 1998.
 He has written several contributions on Stefan problems, computational mechanics, mathematical analysis and uncertainty quantification with most of the applications in medicine.
 He has held an assistant and associate professorship in Numerical Analysis at the Delft University from 2000 until 2020.
 In 2020 he started his current position as a full professor in Computational Mathematics at the University of Hasselt in Belgium.

-Hans Kraaijevanger, Radboud University
+Hans Kraaijevanger, Radboud University, The Netherlands

 Hans Kraaijevanger, retired research mathematician and lecturer Hans Kraaijevanger (1960) graduated in Mathematics from Leiden University in 1982 and obtained his PhD in Numerical Mathematics at the same university in 1986.
 In the first six years after his PhD he continued his research in the numerical solution of stiff differential equations and was also involved in teaching.
 This was mainly at Leiden University, with working visits of 1 year to Oxford (England) and 5 months to M.I.T.
 (Cambridge, U.S.A.).
 In 1992 Hans moved to Shell, where he worked 24 years as research mathematician and principal reservoir engineer.
 In Shell he was a member of a multi-disciplinary team of scientists and software engineers producing complex reservoir simulation software.
 After leaving Shell in 2016 Hans returned to academia, where he was (part time) lecturer in Mathematics at Groningen University (2017), Delft University of Technology (2017-2020) and Radboud University (2017-2023).
 Currently Hans enjoys his retirement.